How to delete personal information about myself on the Internet

 Remove social networking site data

 For social networking websites like Facebook, Twitter, and other social networking sites, you can choose what personal information to displayed to other users.
 These settings are found through the Privacy settings in each of the services.
-However, not all information can be controlled, and some of it may be publicly displayed or have the potential of being displayed in the future.
+However, some of the information may be publicly displayed or have the potential of being displayed in the future.

 Removing information from someone else's website

-If your personal information is on a website you have no control over or ownership of, you can attempt to ask the webmaster or web host of the site to remove your information.
+If your personal information is on a website you don't control, you can attempt to ask the webmaster or web host of the site to remove your information.
 In some cases, after time they may comply with your request.

 Removing link to a site from search engines